superposition/neurally/README.md

 # neurally
-A crateless neural network classfier in Rust
+A neural network classfier in Rust